-RoSPA-approved e-certificates will be awarded to users on passing the knowledge test.
+RoSPA assured e-certificates will be awarded to users on passing the knowledge test.
 The e-certificates are sent via registered emails in PDF format and are easily downloadable.

 The planning of a routine lifting operation is the responsibility of those who carry them out, including crane operators and forklift drivers.
 However, for some complex lifting operations, a written plan must be developed by a competent person.

 - Working under loads